-- Shift in focus from the teacher-centric to student-centric education. - Student may undertake as many credits as they can cope with (without repeating all courses in a given semester if they fail in one/more courses). - CBCS allows students to choose inter-disciplinary, intra-disciplinary courses, skill oriented papers(even from other disciplines according to their learning needs, interests and aptitude) and more flexibility for students. - CBCS makes education broad-based and at par with global standards.
-One can take credits by combining unique combinations. - CBCS offers flexibility for students to study at different times and at different institutions to complete one course (ease mobility of students).
+- Shift in focus from the teacher-centric to student-centric education. - Students may undertake as many credits as they can cope with (without repeating all courses in a given semester if they fail in one/more courses). - CBCS allows students to choose inter-disciplinary, intra-disciplinary courses, skill oriented papers (even from other disciplines according to their learning needs, interests and aptitudes) and more flexibility for students. - CBCS makes education broad-based and at par with global standards.
+One can obtain credits by unique combinations. - CBCS offers flexibility for students to study at different times and at different institutions to complete one course (ease mobility of students).
 Credits earned at one institution can be transferred to another institution.